CiscoDevIoT/gateway-python-sdk/README.md

 ## Requirement
 1. [Python](https://www.python.org/downloads/): This SDK is written in Python.
 We support both Python 2 and 3.
-2. [paho-mqtt](https://eclipse.org/paho/clients/python/): This SDK uses this library to build a MQTT client
+2. [paho-mqtt](https://eclipse.org/paho/clients/python/): This SDK uses this library to build an MQTT client

 ## Usage
 1. You can use SDK to register your own sensors and systems to DevIoT.
-2. Use [Starter-ki](https://wwwin-github.cisco.com/DevIoT/gateway-python-starter-kit) to run sample codes
+2. Use [Starter-kit](https://wwwin-github.cisco.com/DevIoT/gateway-python-starter-kit) to run sample codes

 ## Term

 - **Gateway**: 'Gateway' is a device connected to DevIoT like a Raspberry Pi board or a mobile phone
 - **Thing**: 'Thing' is a sensor or a module in a gateway like a light sensor, LED, or GPS.
 A thing is an icon in DevIoT.
 A gateway can have several things.
 - **Property**: 'Property' is a variable measured by a thing.
 For instance, Latitude and longitude are properties of a GPS.
 A thing can have several properties.
 - **Action**: 'Action' is a command for a module.
-For example, turning on and off LED are two different actions.
+For example, turning on and off LED is two different actions.
 A thing can have several actions.

 ## Getting Started
 #### 0) Check the version of python (terminal)